-Whilst 2021 was a year impacted by an unexpected persistence of the COVID pandemic, challenging weather, a shortage of skilled labour and inflation across our supply chain, production at our facilities continued throughout the year.
 The Directors continue to review existing forecasts, downside scenarios and our long-term strategy supply to our key customers.
-A future, material impact from these events is considered remote when taking into account the measures taken by management, including significant capital investment, efficiency improvement initiatives plan to reduce operational costs and to optimise procurement process on raw materials.
+A future, material impact is considered remote when taking into account the significant capital investment, efficiency improvement initiatives plan to reduce operational costs and to optimise procurement process on raw materials.
 The Company also has headroom for additional funding from its parent company to provide further working capital if required.
-Therefore, the Directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Group has adequate resources to continue in business and meet its liabilities as they fall due for the foreseeable future, with the Directors reviewing the going concern assessment prepared for the period ending 30 June 2023.
+Therefore, the Directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Group has adequate resources to continue in business and meet its liabilities as they fall due for the foreseeable future, with the Directors reviewing the going concern assessment prepared for the period ending 30 June 2024.